Welcome to ZSA Resources

 Our Workspaces provide spaces for collaborative working and shared learning for professionals actively involved in suicide prevention.
 Workspaces included in our current pilot are for the North West and the East of England regions.

 Contact us if you would like us to develop a workspace for your region.

 In order to scope the purpose, design and approach of the ZSA Resources, the ZSA and the Health Innovation Network (HIN) undertook extensive initial development work.

 The HIN is the Academic Health Science Network (AHSN) for South London and is focused on connecting health and social care teams across sectors in order to increase the spread and adoption of innovation across large populations, both at scale and pace.

 The initial scoping work included conducting a number of engagement sessions with a range stakeholders involved in mental health and suicide prevention work across the country.
 Stakeholders included clinicians and corporate professionals working within the NHS, Public Health England, the education sector, emergency services, third sector organisations, the wider industry and local government.

 The Health Innovation Network (HIN) also undertook a series of desktop reviews researching the scope of national and international suicide prevention work.
 Knowledge gained from these reviews provided a comprehensive starting point for ongoing development of the ZSA Resources.

 Feedback from stakeholder engagement sessions and findings from the evidence reviews produced a series of recommendations for the ZSA Resources.
 Recommendations were based on the following areas:

 What can I do next?

-Please visit the Policy Documents page as part of our ZSA Resource Library to gain access to a range of national suicide prevention resources for England, Wales, Scotland and Northern Ireland, as well as local level suicide prevention planning resources for England.
+Please visit our Publications page as part of our ZSA Resource Library to gain access to a range of key publications related to suicide prevention across the UK and beyond.